-Fresh, light, and with an intense coffee and cocoa flavor, the tiramisu chia pudding is the perfect recipe for those who want a healthy breakfast rich in energy, or a snack that satisfies the palate without going overboard on calories.
-Chia pudding – as you all probably know by now – is a sort of pudding made by soaking chia seeds overnight in a liquid that can be water, dairy milk or plant-based milk, or, as in this case, milk and coffee.
-Over the hours, the chia seeds soften and absorb all the liquid, taking on a slightly pudding-like texture.
-The chia seed pudding can be enriched as desired: I have already tried the one with strawberries and yogurt, fresh and light; the chocolate one, ideal for sweet tooths; and today I show you the tiramisu chia pudding, which consists of a base of chia pudding with milk and coffee, a layer of Greek yogurt, and a garnish of cocoa and chocolate curls.
-Perfect for those looking for ideas for a protein breakfast, a fit snack or a guilt-free dessert, the tiramisu chia pudding combines taste, lightness, and practicality.
-Try it too and transform every break into a small moment of healthy and balanced pleasure!
+Fresh, light, with the intense flavor of coffee and cocoa, the Tiramisu Chia Pudding is the perfect recipe for those who want a healthy breakfast rich in energy, or a snack that satisfies the palate without going overboard with calories.
+Chia pudding – by now everyone knows – is a sort of pudding made by soaking chia seeds overnight in a liquid that can be water, cow’s milk, or plant milk, or, as in this case, milk and coffee.
+Over time, the chia seeds soften and absorb all the liquid, taking on a slightly pudding-like consistency.
+The chia seed pudding can be enriched as desired: I have already experimented with the one with strawberries and yogurt, fresh and light; the chocolate one, ideal for the most greedy; and today I show you the tiramisu chia pudding, which consists of a base of milk and coffee chia pudding, a layer of Greek yogurt and a garnish of cocoa and chocolate curls.
+Perfect for those looking for ideas for a high-protein breakfast, a fit snack, or a guilt-free dessert, the tiramisu chia pudding combines taste, lightness, and practicality.
+Try it too and turn every break into a small moment of healthy and balanced pleasure!

 You might also be interested in: